gayashiva/Thesis/Ideas/Ice Radius evolution.md

 Assumptions $\Delta y ^ 3 = 0$ , $\Delta z = \Delta y$ , $EB = Q_{freeze/melt}$
 Difference in fountain on and off step

+Calculated radius evolution from camera(rad_cam.py) but fountain height change varies radius unpredictably due to wind.
+Another possibility is that fountain aperture is also changed when fountain height is varied.
+Without faintain height variation, radius evolution is possible to be modelled.

 ---
 # References